 Once your candidature is approved for certification, you will get an exam email with detailed instructions.
 Within seven days you have to study 160 pages of the general guideline which consists of rating rules and concepts.
-The guide explains you how to do the rating of search results and assessment of quality of web pages.
+The guide explains to you how to do the rating of search results and assessment of the quality of web pages.
 You should follow these rules and not use your personal judgment.
 What they want is for you to represent a typical user in your country.
 Before you proceed with the exam you need to study the guideline at least twice paying particular attention to practical task examples.
 Keep in mind that it’s 160 pages long.
 As I always advise, don’t wait till the last minute.

 Note: At the stage of examination, Lionbridge provides candidates with very helpful exam preparation support.
-You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before proceeding with actual exam.
+You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before proceeding with the actual exam.

 Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars on exam preparation portal before proceeding with the exam itself.

 There are three parts in the exam: you can proceed with the next part only if you pass the previous one.
-Once you complete any part of exam, within 3-10 minutes you will receive an email with information about results.
+Once you complete any part of the exam, within 3-10 minutes you will receive an email with information about results.

 Google updates the way the exam is done from time to time.
 The main feature that has been changed is that you must rate pages from your smartphone (Send to Device tasks).
-If you do not have smartphone, they say you cannot apply for this job.
+If you do not have a smartphone, they say you cannot apply for this job.
 This is due to the fact that the number of mobile users is constantly growing and the company wants to assess websites from the perspective of on-the-go mobile users.

 Note: There is a recommended schedule that will give you plenty of time so that you’re not rushing to complete the exam at the last minute: